 “I don’t think you’re in shock.
 May I?” the doctor asked, holding his hand near Gareth’s face but not touching.
 Gareth frowned and nodded.

 The doctor checked Gareth’s pupils, waved a finger back and forth and told Gareth to follow it with his eyes.
-He then poked and prodded and performed some tests and all in all, it was over in under two minutes.
+He then poked and prodded and all in all, it was over in under two minutes.
 “Hmm.
-Bruised ribs, a mild concussion, swelling around your eye and nose, but nothing worse than that.
-Nothing that warrants immediate medical attention, anyway.”
+Bruised ribs, a mild concussion, and swelling around your eye and nose, but nothing worse than that.
+Nothing that warrants immediate medical attention.”

 The doctor smiled pleasantly.
 “I’m rosanin.”

 “Oh,” Gareth said, still not understanding.